Carol Noonan Self-titled

 Holiday CD Reviews

--Bob Straus
+-Bob Strauss

 Carol Noonan pours her considerable vocal talent into this project, which was financed via pre-orders from her fans.
 The result should make their holidays brighter.
 Twelve songs set against a delicate backround provided by some folk superstars.
 Kevin Barry and Duke Levine play guitars and other unspecified instruments, and Irish musician Frank Gallagher drops in with whistles and Irish fiddle.
 Amid the genteel, often minor keys choices you'd expect from Noonan ("Emmanuel", "I Wonder as I Wander", and "Oh Little Town of Bethlehem") are three originals.
 "Christmas of 64 recounts a childhood prayer for a guitar....thankfully for her fans it's a prayer that was answered